What is The Junior Academy?

 During challenge periods, STEM experts can choose to engage in two ways.
 First, experts can become mentors by working with one or more teams for the duration of the challenge, guiding them through the process, and providing in-depth feedback and individualized support.
 Second, experts can make themselves available to all challenge participants by answering questions and providing expert feedback upon request.

-The next challenge will begin on February 12.
+The next challenge will begin in October.

 What are the goals of the program?